louspringer/OpenFlow-Playground/docs/ROUND_TRIP_VALIDATION_SYSTEM.md

 The Round-Trip Validation System provides a robust foundation for maintaining code quality and architectural consistency.
 By enforcing model-driven development and preventing quality gate bypasses, it ensures that the project maintains high standards while enabling systematic improvement through iterative refinement.

 This system transforms the development workflow from reactive quality fixes to proactive quality enforcement, making `--no-verify` bypasses unnecessary and ensuring that all code meets the project's quality standards from the moment of generation.

+The successful test on `recommendation_engine.py` demonstrates the system's effectiveness and provides a template for validating other components in the codebase.